Wood Fibre: The Breathing Blanket

 Products to Explore

-• Flexible batts install between studs and joists much like mineral wool.
-Brands like Steico, Pavatex, and Gutex produce batts in standard sizes.
-These suit DIY installation and standard construction.
+Flexible batts install between studs and joists much like mineral wool.
+Brands like Steico, Pavatex, and Gutex produce batts in standard sizes, and these suit DIY installation.

-• Semi-rigid boards hold their shape while offering some flexibility.
-These work for walls and roofs where more structure is needed than batts provide.
+Semi-rigid boards hold their shape while offering some flexibility.
+Good for walls and roofs where more structure is needed than batts provide.

-• Rigid boards suit external insulation and applications requiring high density.
-These can accept renders directly or support cladding systems.
+Rigid boards suit external insulation and applications requiring high density.
+They can accept renders directly or support cladding systems.

-• Sarking boards (roof boards) provide continuous insulation over rafters, ideal for loft conversions and new-build roofs where maximum space and performance are wanted.
+Sarking boards (roof boards) provide continuous insulation over rafters, ideal for loft conversions and new-build roofs.

-Look for products with EPDs (Environmental Product Declarations) confirming composition and impact.
-Certifications like natureplus indicate products meeting high environmental and health standards.
+Look for products with EPDs (Environmental Product Declarations) confirming composition and environmental impact.
+Certifications like natureplus indicate products meeting high health and environmental standards.

-Insulation is invisible architecture — the hidden layer that shapes how your home feels.
-In choosing what fills your walls, you’re choosing how your building breathes, how it sounds, how it responds to the seasons.
+Insulation is invisible architecture, the hidden layer that shapes how your home feels.
+In choosing what fills your walls, you’re choosing how your building breathes and how it sounds.
 Wood fibre brings the forest inside, in the gentlest possible way.